Uthirakosamangai Temple - Tamilnadu

-Thiru Uthirakosamangai is a renowned Shiva temple believed to exist from 3000 years ago.
+Thiru Uthirakosamangai is a renowned temple for Lord Shiva, believed to exist before 3000 years ago.
 The presiding deity Managalanathar is believed to have preached the meanings of Vedas and other auspicious secrets of Hinduisms to His consort Managalambigai at this holy place.
 The temple and its glory are found to be mentioned in various literatures and Saivaite canons.

-Apart from the antiquity of this temple and its specialities, yet another most significant aspect of this temple is the Lord Nataraja idol.
-Lord Nataraja is considered to be the dancing form of Lord Shiva.
+Apart from the antiquity of this temple and its specialities, yet another most significant aspect of this temple is the idol of Lord Nataraja.
+Lord Nataraja is the dancing posture of Lord Shiva.
 The unbelievable fact about this idol is that Lord Nataraja stands as a six feet tall statue carved out of a single emerald stone.
 Dating back to around three thousand years, the source and means for such a precious statue are still a mystery.

 Lord Nataraja is covered with sandal paste throughout the year as Emerald has the scientific property of its molecules getting disturbed when exposed to light and water.
 Once a year, on the day of Thriuvadhirai Star during the Tamil month Margazhi, Lord Nataraja can be worshipped without the sandal paste.
 This year the significant event happens on 2nd January 2018.
 Day long rituals and anointing with different aromatic materials are carried out on this auspicious day and this special dharshan is called Arudhra Dharshan.
 Thousands of devotees throng the temple on this sacred day to worship the Emerald Nataraja and seek His blessings.